 - Medical payments: This optional coverage pays your medical expenses for injuries you suffer as a result of an accident.
 Payments are made regardless of who might have been at fault in causing the accident.

 Other coverages you might decide to choose when shopping for motorcycle insurance offer roadside assistance and towing services in the event of a collision or mechanical breakdown.
 If you invest a lot of time and money into customizing your motorcycle, the additional accessories can be covered against damage through optional equipment coverage.

 Whether it is required in your state or not, motorcycle insurance offers financial protection in the event of an accident.
 Liability insurance protects you against financial ruin if you are at fault in causing an accident resulting in death or injuries to others.
-Optional coverages, such as medical payments and collision, provide you with the peace of mind of knowing you will be compensated if you are injured or your motorcycle is damaged in a collision.
+Optional coverages (such as medical payments and collision) provide you with the peace of mind in knowing you’ll be compensated if you are injured, or your motorcycle is damaged in a crash.